Cat Litter Smell

 How often should I completely change the litter?+

 For one cat using standard clumping litter, every 2-3 weeks is a reasonable baseline.
 Multi-cat homes or boxes with persistent ammonia smell usually need a faster reset cycle.
+The full scoop and change schedule breaks it down by situation.

 Is the smell dangerous for me or my cat?+